 At Covington, we strive to provide our students with a superior education that meets their academic, social, and emotional needs.
 We have a fantastic veteran staff who truly care about the success of each of their students.

 "The Mission of the Covington Schools is to provide an excellent educational foundation that prepares our students to become productive and responsible citizens."

 Elementary School Principal (K-6): Mr. Josh Long

-The district values academics, and provides multiple ways to help students succeed.
-Student homework and progress is available 24/7 through the district's online Gradebook (ProgressBook Suite).
-The district makes available a Chromebook or iPad for every student district-wide and allows High School students to take their Chromebook home.
+The district values academics and provides multiple ways to help students succeed.
+Student homework and progress is available 24/7 through the district's online gradebook (ProgressBook Suite).
+The district makes available a Chromebook or iPad for every student district-wide and allows students in grades 5 through 12 to take their Chromebook home each day.

 Grade Point Average (GPA) is computed using the above quality points.
 Beginning with grade nine, all subjects, whether passed or failed, are included in the computation.
 A minimum of 21 credits are required for graduation.

 The district graduated 69 students in 2018 with a 100% graduation rate.
 The district offers an Honors Diploma to students who meet 7 of the following 8 criteria: take four units of English, Math, Science, and Social Studies (each), three units of a Foreign Language, one unit of a Fine Art, earn a GPA of 3.5 (on a 4.0 scale) or higher, and receive a 27 on the ACT or a 1210 on the SAT.
 In 2017, 7 graduating seniors received an Honors Diploma.
 The district also offers AP courses in Calculus and English Literature and Composition.